kozec/sc-controller/docs/actions.md

 - For wheel controlled by pad, emulates finger scroll.
 - For button, pressing button maps to single movement over mouse axis or single step on scroll wheel.

+#### <a name="axis"></a> axis(id [, min = -32767, max = 32767 ])
+- For button, pressing button maps to moving axis full way to 'max'. eleasing button returns emulated axis back to 'min'.
+- For stick or pad, simply maps real axis to emulated
+- For trigger, maps trigger position to to emulated axis.
+Note that default trigger position is not in middle, but in minimal possible value.

+#### <a name="dpad"></a> dpad(up, down, left, right)
+Emulates dpad.
+Touchpad is divided into 4 triangular parts and when user touches touchped, action is executed depending on finger position.
+Available only for pads and sticks; for stick, works by translating stick position, what probably doesn't yields expected results.

+#### <a name="dpad8"></a> dpad8(up, down, left, right, upleft, upright, downleft, downright)
+Same as dpad, with more directions.

 #### <a name="circular"></a> circular(axis)